Lisa Monaco will seek to restore Justice Dept. norms attacked by Trump

 Monaco’s ties to Biden go back to the 1990s, when she was a junior staffer on the Senate Judiciary Committee he led.
-From there she went to law school and became a federal prosecutor, rising quickly in the Justice Department and eventually joining the team that prosecuted Enron executives over that firm’s self-destructive financial trickery.
+From there, she went to law school and became a federal prosecutor, rising quickly in the Justice Department and eventually joining the team that prosecuted Enron executives over that firm’s self-destructive financial trickery.
 That group of lawyers would later hold some of the most important posts inside the agency.

 Andrew Weissmann, a former prosecutor who was part of the Enron team, said Monaco has always shown “the same rigorous and dispassionate examination of the law and facts, unafraid of making the tough calls necessary to serve the public interest.”
 She was, he said, “the truly ideal choice” to become deputy attorney general, a job law enforcement professionals call “the DAG.”

-Historically, the DAG is a critical but low-profile position — a kind of bureaucratic traffic cop overseeing the FBI, the DEA, ATF, Marshals and Bureau of Prisons.
+Historically, the DAG is a critical but low-profile position — a kind of bureaucratic traffic cop overseeing the FBI, the Drug Enforcement Administration, the Marshals Service, the Bureau of Prisons and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 Often, the deputy attorney general tackles the problems and disagreements that cannot be solved by lower-level officials.

 In recent years, however, the job has been anything but low profile.
-During the Trump administration, the first DAG, Rod J. Rosenstein, oversaw Robert S. Mueller III’s special counsel investigation into Russian interference in the 2016 election and the Trump campaign, and he frequently faced the fury of then-President Donald Trump and Republican lawmakers for various developments in that case.
-His successor, Jeffrey Rosen, was running the Justice Department in January of this year, when Trump supporters launched a failed insurrection at the U.S. Capitol, in what many current and former government officials consider a major security and intelligence failure.
+The Trump administration’s first deputy attorney general, Rod J. Rosenstein, oversaw Robert S. Mueller III’s special counsel investigation into Russian interference in the 2016 election and the Trump campaign, and he frequently faced the fury of President Donald Trump and Republican lawmakers for various developments in that case.
+His successor, Jeffrey Rosen, was running the Justice Department in January of this year when Trump supporters launched a short-lived insurrection at the U.S. Capitol, in what many current and former government officials consider a major security and intelligence failure.

 If confirmed, Monaco would be second-in-command to Merrick Garland, whose nomination to be attorney general is scheduled to be voted on by the full Senate in coming days.
-Biden has said Garland, Monaco, and the rest of his Justice Department picks are tasked with restoring the Justice Department’s independence from partisan politics, and adherence to the rule of law after the Trump years, when the president regularly demanded the department investigate his political opponents and exonerate his friends and allies.
+Biden has said Garland, Monaco and the rest of his Justice Department picks are tasked with restoring the Justice Department’s independence from partisan politics and adherence to the rule of law after the Trump years, when the president regularly demanded the department investigate his political opponents and exonerate his friends and allies.

-In public interviews during Trump’s presidency, Monaco often voiced frustration that career government officials and technical experts were disregarded or dismissed for political reasons.
+In interviews during Trump’s presidency, Monaco often voiced frustration that career government officials and technical experts were disregarded or dismissed for political reasons.

-“As concerned as I am about some of the policy decisions, the thing I worry about over the long-term is the damage to institutions, the damage to appreciation of expertise, and making the word career official or career public servant into somehow a dirty set of words,” she said on a podcast in 2017. “ … I worry that there seems to have taken hold in Washington a sense that those people aren’t worth listening to, and that they don’t provide value, and there’s a rejection of that.
+“As concerned as I am about some of the policy decisions, the thing I worry about over the long term is the damage to institutions, the damage to appreciation of expertise and making the word career official or career public servant into somehow a dirty set of words,” she said on a podcast in 2017. “ . . .
+I worry that there seems to have taken hold in Washington a sense that those people aren’t worth listening to, and that they don’t provide value, and there’s a rejection of that.
 And I think that’s unfortunate and really dangerous.”

 Through a Justice Department spokesman, Monaco declined to comment for this report.

-Monaco has a resume full of the kind of government jobs that come with long hours, tough decisions, and public second-guessing.
+Monaco has a résumé full of the kind of government jobs that come with long hours, tough decisions and public second-guessing.
 During the Obama administration, she worked as the head of the Justice Department’s national security division, among other roles.
 Obama considered nominating her to be the FBI director, though he ultimately chose James B. Comey.
-Monaco served instead as Obama’s homeland security adviser, often as the White House point person on major disasters and tragedies, such as the 2012 elementary school shooting in Newtown, Conn., and the 2016 shooting at the Pulse nightclub in Orlando.
+Monaco served instead as Obama’s homeland security adviser, often as the White House point person on major disasters and tragedies, such as the 2016 shooting at the Pulse nightclub in Orlando.

-Because Monaco was often the one to bring her first word of such horrible events, Obama jokingly called her “Dr. Doom.”
+Because Monaco was often the one to bring word of such horrible events, Obama jokingly called her “Dr. Doom.”
 But he came to rely on her so extensively that he also put her in charge of the government’s response to an Ebola outbreak in West Africa in 2014 — a move some officials privately questioned, since it seemed to stretch the definition of national security.

 “I don’t know anybody in government, or outside government, who is more responsible, rigorous, and thoughtful about how they do their job and how they serve the public,” said Preet Bharara, who worked with Monaco extensively when he was the U.S. attorney in Manhattan during Obama’s presidency.